burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 14. Filesystem

 The filesystem support is defined in [filesystem](https://en.cppreference.com/w/cpp/filesystem).
-It allows you to write portable code to work with a filesystem.
+It allows you to write portable code to work with a file system.
 Functionality includes: querying whether the path is a directory or a file, iterating over the directory, manipulating paths, and retrieving information about files, etc.

 Feature-test macro: [__cpp_lib_filesystem](https://en.cppreference.com/w/cpp/feature_test#cpp_lib_filesystem)